dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/actual_use_case_2.webp "BurauenBiblio Homepage")

-The **BurauenBiblio** system is currently in active use, handling bibliographic search requests from both students and faculty.
+The **BurauenBiblio** system is currently in active use at Burauen Community College, handling bibliographic search requests from both students and faculty.
 It manages a collection of nearly **5,000 bibliographic records**.
-Migrating the application from PHP 5.7 to PHP 8.0 has resulted in notable performance gains, particularly in search responsiveness and overall system speed—all while running on the same **legacy hardware**.
+PHP 8.0 is significantly faster than PHP 5.7, with gains ranging from roughly 2x to 4x faster depending on the specific benchmark and workload, particularly in search responsiveness and overall system speed—all while running on the same **legacy hardware**.

 ### 🙌 Calendar Manager